Keeping your sleep cool when summer starts heating up the nights

 4. Bring cool down tools to bed

-Theres no denying that turning on the stove or oven heats up the whole house.
+There’s no denying that turning on the stove or oven heats up the whole house.
 Use Pinterest to hunt down meals you can serve cold or at room temperature, like yummy summer salads.
-And then move outside to grill who doesnt love a barbeque?
+And then move outside to grill – who doesn’t love a BBQ?
 Eating heavy items such as steak causes your body to produce more heat than if you were to eat fruits or veggies, so be mindful of what you chow down on before bed.